Can You Register a Car Without a Title? What You Can Actually Do

 3.1 Outstanding Loans or Liens

-3.2 Risk of Stolen or Defective Title
+3.2 Risk of Stolen Vehicles or Fraud

 Checklist: Registering Without a Title